Today’s article is going to be focused on Naked Forex Trading!

 You can even use other tools as well.

 But what I am saying is this: learn to read patterns and actually see the charts.
 Learn to read price action signals.
 If one focuses only on indicators, you will never see the obvious.
 Practice this art and you will see that Forex trading using no indicators works just as well.
 Or you will at least be able to reduce it to the basics such as Fibs, divergence, and a moving average.
+Here is another article on forex trading advice and trade example.

 How to Become a Trader